CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-3.md

 1. As you have created the tool, now you have to change the orchestration of the agent to trigger the search tool before giving a response.

 1. In the Visual Studio Code explorer, open the `main.py` file and replace its existing content with the code provided below.

+   > **Purpose of the Updated Orchestrator (What Changed):**
+   > - This updated main script enhances the earlier multi-agent orchestrator by introducing **context-grounded reasoning**.
+   > - Instead of relying solely on LLM knowledge, agent responses are now enriched with enterprise data retrieved from Azure AI Search, improving accuracy, trust, and relevance.

+   ---

+   > **Azure AI Search Tool Integration (New Capability):**
+   > - A new `AzureSearchTool` is initialized and registered in the agents dictionary as `agents["search_tool"]`.
+   > - During startup, a health check is performed to validate connectivity and index readiness before the tool is used in live query execution.

+   ---

+   > **Context Retrieval Before Agent Execution:**
+   > - Inside `run_multi_agent()`, the system now retrieves relevant knowledge snippets using
+   >   `context = await agents["search_tool"].search(query, top=3)`.
+   > - This step ensures that every agent response can be grounded in indexed enterprise content when available.

+   ---

+   > **Context-Enriched Prompt Construction (Key Logic Change):**
+   > - A new **enriched prompt** is constructed by combining:
+   >   - Retrieved Azure Search context
+   >   - The original user query
+   > - The prompt explicitly instructs the specialist agent to treat the retrieved context as the **primary source of truth**, reducing hallucinations and increasing factual consistency.

+   ---

+   > **Grounding Awareness in Responses:**
+   > - The system tracks whether meaningful context was retrieved using a simple heuristic (`context_retrieved`).
+   > - This metadata is surfaced in the formatted response, improving transparency and aiding debugging or evaluation.

+   ---

+   > **Resilient Fallback When Search Is Unavailable:**
+   > - If Azure AI Search initialization fails, a lightweight mock search tool is automatically substituted.
+   > - This ensures the system continues to function for development or demo scenarios while clearly indicating that results are not grounded in enterprise data.

+   ---

+   > **Evolution Toward Production-Grade RAG Architecture:**
+   > - These changes transform the system from a pure multi-agent router into a **RAG-enabled, enterprise-ready agent platform**.
+   > - The design establishes a foundation for future enhancements such as citation tracking, confidence scoring, observability, and governance controls.

    ```python
    import asyncio